-In addition to the above, the EEO Rule contains a three-prong EEO outreach requirement designed to ensure broad outreach to potential male and female applicants of all races and ethnicities.
+In addition to the above, the EEO Rule contains a three-prong EEO outreach requirement designed to ensure that nonexempt SEUs engage in broad outreach to potential male and female applicants of all races and ethnicities.

-1. Outreach Prong 1 - Recruitment for All Full-time Vacancies
+1. Outreach Prong 1 - Recruitment for All Full-Time Vacancies a.
+Exigent Circumstances

-SEUs with five or more full-time employees must recruit for all full-time vacancies, except in exigent circumstances.
-The crux of the recruitment obligation is wide dissemination of information concerning each job vacancy.
+Nonexempt SEUs, that is those with five or more full-time employees, must recruit for all full-time vacancies, except in exigent circumstances.
+The crux of the recruitment obligation is wide dissemination of information concerning each and every job vacancy.

 In circumstances where recruitment may not be feasible, such as where there is an immediate need to replace an employee who departs without notice and whose duties cannot be filled, even briefly, by other station employees, the Commission has stated that the broadcaster is excused from the obligation to widely recruit before hiring.
-However, according to the Commission, these circumstances should be rare.
-If an SEU is considering hiring a full-time employee without the benefit of broad recruitment, the SEU should seek the advice of communications counsel before going ahead.
-The reason is that there is a high likelihood that the Commission and the public interest and civil rights groups will have an institutional concern with any full-time hire that was not the subject of broad recruitment.
+However, the Commission has stated that it expects such hiring without recruitment to be rare, that most circumstances do not meet its definition of "exigent."
+If an SEU is considering hiring a full-time employee without the benefit of broad recruitment, the SEU should seek the advice of communications counsel before moving forward.
+This is because there is a high likelihood that the Commission and public advocacy and civil rights groups will frown upon any full-time hire that was not the subject of broad recruitment.